dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

-# OpenTelemetry instrumentation for cloudevents
+# OpenTelemetry instrumentation for CloudEvents

-This package contains the components necessary to instrument cloudevents clients with OpenTelemetry.
-The main component is the `OTelObservabilityService` which implements the `ObservabilityService` interface from cloudevents.
+This package contains the components necessary to instrument CloudEvents clients with OpenTelemetry.
+The main component is the `OTelObservabilityService` which implements the `ObservabilityService` interface from CloudEvents.

-## Getting a fully instrumented cloudevents HTTP client
+## Getting a fully instrumented CloudEvents HTTP client

 If you want to get a fully instrumented HTTP client, use the helper method in the ` github.com/cloudevents/sdk-go/observability/opentelemetry/v2` module: